awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-add-external.md

 **Note**
 We do not recommend using `pip install -u` or `pip install --user`, because those commands install packages on the user's Amazon EFS volume and can potentially block JupyterServer app restarts\.
 Instead, use a lifecycle configuration to reinstall the required packages on app restarts as shown in [Install packages using lifecycle configurations](#nbi-add-external-lcc)\.

-We recommend using `%pip` and `%conda` to install packages from within a notebook because they correctly take into account the activate environment or interpreter being used\.
+We recommend using `%pip` and `%conda` to install packages from within a notebook because they correctly take into account the active environment or interpreter being used\.
 For more information, see [Add %pip and %conda magic functions](https://github.com/ipython/ipython/pull/11524)\.
 You can also use the system command syntax \(lines starting with \!\) to install packages\.
 For example, `!pip install` and `!conda install`\.

 ### Conda<a name="nbi-add-external-tools-conda"></a>